Welcome to the Internet Chess Club (ICC). On the ICC you can play chess, get

 There are hundreds of chat channels, some designated for certain topics

 and groups.
-For a list, type help channels.
+For a list, type "help channels".
 You can join channel 113

 (for example) either by talking to it or by typing "+channel 113".
 To leave